Kristina01111000/Drws_site/README.md

 12/7
-- files for 40Q and 80Q were sent, but I can't get access to them, waiting on Dr W
+- files for 40Q and 80Q were sent!